cern-it-sdc-id/puppet-dpm/README.md

 puppet apply dpm.pp
 ```

-to have the DPM box configured
+to have the DPM box installed and configured

 Please note that it could be needed to run twice the puppet apply command in order to have all the changes correctly applied